 Basic Documentary Credit Procedure

 The documentary credit procedure involves the step-by-step exchange of documents required by the credit19 for either cash or a contracted promise to pay at a later time.
-There are four basic groupings of steps in the procedure: (a) Issuance; (b) Amendment, if any; (c) Utilisation; and (d) Settlement.
+There are four steps in the procedure: (a) Issuance; (b) Amendment, if any; (c) Utilisation; and (d) Settlement.
 A simplified example follows:

 (a) Issuance

-Issuance describes the process of the buyer's applying for and the issuing bank opening a documentary credit and the issuing bank's formal notification of the seller either directly or through an advising bank.
+Issuance describes the process of the buyer applying for and the issuing bank issuing a documentary credit in favour of a beneficiary. .

-(1) Contract – The Buyer and Seller agree on the terms of sale: (a) specifying a documentary credit as the means of payment, (b) naming an advising bank (usually the Seller's bank), and (c) listing required documents.
-The naming of an Advising Bank may be done by the buyer or may be chosen by the issuing bank based on its correspondent network.
+(1) Contract – The Buyer and Seller agree on the terms of sale: (a) specifying a documentary credit as the means of payment, (b) specifying the relevant terms and conditions , and (c) listing required documents.
+A specific advising bank may be requested by the buyer or may be chosen by the issuing bank based on its correspondent network.

-(2) Issue Credit – The Buyer applies to his bank (Issuing Bank) and the issuing bank opens a documentary credit naming the Seller as beneficiary based on specific terms and conditions that are listed in the credit.
+(2) Issue Credit – The Applicant applies to his bank (Issuing Bank) and the issuing bank opens a documentary credit naming the Seller as beneficiary based on specific terms and conditions listed in the credit.

-(3) Documentary Credit – The Issuing Bank sends the documentary credit either directly or through an advising bank named in the credit.
-An advising bank may act as a bank nominated to pay or negotiate (nominated bank) under the credit or act as a confirming bank where it adds its undertaking to the credit in addition to that of the issuing bank.
+(3) Documentary Credit – The Issuing Bank forwards the documentary credit to the beneficiary either directly or through an advising bank. .
+An advising bank may also act as a nominated bank which is authorized to honour (pay at sign, accept a bill of exchange or incur a deferred payment obligation) or negotiate (nominated bank) under the credit or act as a confirming bank where it adds its undertaking to the credit.
+The nominated bank may also be requested to add its confiscation to the credit, in addition to that of the issuing bank.
 Only in those cases where an advising bank is not nominated to negotiate or confirm the credit is the role of that bank simply an advising bank.

-(4) Credit Advice - The advising, nominating or confirming bank informs (advises) the seller of the documentary credit.
+(4) Advise of Documentary Credit - The advising bank advises the documentary credit to the beneficiary. .

 (b) Amendment